cheery/spirthon/DEV.md

 If it turns out that python holds stack values on branching, it'll be necessary to insert Local -objects for every stack value that passes a block boundary.
 Refrain implementing that until it's needed.

 Once there's an interest to provide loops and conditionals phi-nodes need to be inserted.
 When doing that, remember the block.defines may contain Local -objects.

+## Minor adjustments

+Replaced `annotator.unbound` with `None` to remove the discovery stages dependence on the annotation stage.
+Also had to add backwards links from operations to basic blocks, from basic blocks to function blocks.

+'Improvement' of an annotation should trigger a reaction.
+Additionally some of them, such as the argument annotation should act on the function block.

+Normal functions should be fetched and retrieved when annotator hits them.
+They should cause flowback back to their callees.

+Binary operations should wait until they have their arguments, then annotate using the rules defined for them.
+It seems we have to define an environment of some kind.

+The environment brings up an one question.
+Optimally every spirthon program would be a python program too.
+But some OpenCL or GLSL functions are dependent on thread state.
+I haven't heard python would have dynamic scope for this kind of things.